Root Canal Myths: Addressing Misconceptions

 Studies are still underway to link root canals to diseases after the procedure.
 Complications after a root canal happen if the process cannot manage the damage in the tooth.

 The objective of a root canal is to save the root in your tooth.
 Roots are necessary to keep holding a tooth in position inside the jawbone.
 During the procedure, a dentist removes the inflamed tissue in the tooth, which is usually the source of pain.

 Having a Root Canal Is Not as Effective an Extraction

 A root canal is considerably effective since it gives you a chance to save your natural teeth and ensures a repaired tooth lasts a lifetime.
 Extraction often means you have to replace teeth with dental implants.
 Also, extraction takes more time and multiple visits than a root canal.

 The Procedure Involves Multiple Visits

-A single visit to your dental care provider is enough to get your root canal performed.
-Only in exceptional cases where the damage and infection are severe will you need a follow-up to place a cap on the tooth.
+A single visit to your dental care provider is often enough to get your root canal performed.
+In some cases where the damage and infection are severe or the tooth has complicated anatomy that will you need a follow-up appointment to finish the procedure.

 You Can’t Have a Root Canal if You Are Pregnant

 If you are pregnant, it doesn’t mean you are exempt from a root canal procedure.
 First, the anesthesia used is safe for use during pregnancy.
 Second, there is minimal exposure to radiation during X-rays on pregnant individuals since the mouth is far from the abdomen.

 And there is adequate protection from X-rays using a lead apron.